Red lionfish: Predators and prey

 In its invasive range, few predators of the lionfish have been documented.
 Most larger Atlantic and Caribbean fish and sharks that should be able to eat the lionfish have not recognized them as prey, likely due to the novelty of the fish in the invaded areas.
 Lionfish have, however, been found in the stomachs of Nassau and tiger groupers in the Bahamas, but the former is critically endangered and therefore highly unlikely to provide significant predation.
 In its native range, two species of moray eels were found preying on lionfish.
 The Bobbit worm, an ambush predator, has been filmed preying upon lionfish in Indonesia; similar species inhabit the Caribbean.

 The lionfish themselves are voracious feeders and have outcompeted and filled the niche of the overfished snapper and grouper.
-They are known to feed mostly on crustaceans, as well as other invertebrates, and small fishes, which include juveniles of their own species.
+They are known to feed mostly on crustaceans (such as amphipods, isopods, shrimps, and crabs), as well as other invertebrates, and small fishes, which include juveniles of their own species.
 When hunting, they corner prey using their large fins, then use their quick reflexes to swallow the prey whole.
 They hunt primarily from late afternoon to dawn.
 Among their tactics is a "persistent-pursuit strategy" in which they capture fish twice as fast as them in spite of lacking crypsis by exploiting the periodic pauses in swimming of their prey with their uninterrupted slow approach.
 When they get within 9 cm, they strike using a "rapid expansion of the rostrum and low pressure within the buccal cavity to draw in prey that are immediately in front of the mouth".

 High rates of prey consumption, a wide variety of prey, and increasing abundance of the fish lead to concerns the fish may have a very active role in the already declining trend of fish densities.
 As the fish become more abundant, they are becoming a threat to the fragile ecosystems they have invaded.
 Between outcompeting similar fish and having a varied diet, the lionfish is drastically changing and disrupting the food chains holding the marine ecosystems together.
 As these chains are disrupted, declining densities of other fish populations are found, as well as declines in the overall diversity of coral reef areas.